celinawong21/WF-ML-Model/README.md

 * Will add high-level information about our results here, and how they are applicable to Wells Fargo.

 ## Problem Understanding
-* The US mortgage market is valued at trillions, ranking second only to interest rates.
+* The US mortgage market is valued at trillions, ranking second-largest, falling only behind interest rates.
 Wall Street heavily relies on the success of this market, with banks strategically allocating capital through mortgage bonds.
-* Default rates typically remain below 0.2%, but economic crises can cause spikes, reaching highs of 10%.
+* Default rates typically remain below 0.2%, but economic crises can cause spikes, reaching highs of 9.5%.
   * The 2008 financial crisis and the 2020 COVID-19 pandemic highlight the vulnerability of mortgage default rates to economic downturns.
 * Collaborating with the Wells Fargo team, the student team's objective is to develop a predictive model for mortgage default over the next 24 months.
 * The model will integrate various static, dynamic, and macroeconomic variables to enhance accuracy and robustness.